 We are looking for candidates who have:

-A full list of responsibilities and minimum requirements can be found in the job description on our jobs portal.
+A full list of responsibilities and minimum requirements can be found in the job description.

 About the BFI